Applicants and Participants - Program Services

 - Important and required steps to a successful confidential name change process:

 - The participant requests, completes and files the Notice of Intent of Name Change form with Safe at Home prior to petitioning for the name change with their county Superior court.
 The Notice of Intent of Name Change form lists both the old and new name of the participant and is the only legal documentation on file that lists both names.
-It must be completed accurately.

 - Upon receipt of the confidential, certified, stamped and signed decree from the court, the participant sends a certified copy to Safe at Home.
-Once received, the Safe at Home program then creates and provides new name documents and certification to the participant.
+Once received, the Safe at Home program then creates and provides new name certification to the participant.

 - After the updated social security card is received, the participant should update his or her Driver’s License and driving record information.
 For more information, contact the Department of Motor Vehicles Confidential Record Suppression Unit at (916) 657-7142.